MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-here.md

    > [!div class="mx-imgBorder"]
    > ![HERE Technologies tile](media/HERE-tile.png "HERE Technologies tile")

 1. Select a [connection](connections.md) from the drop-down.
-Reach out to an administrator if no connection is available.
-If you are an administrator you can create a connection by selecting **Add connection**.
+Contact  an administrator if no connection is available.
+If you are an administrator, you can create a connection by selecting **Add connection**.
 Choose **HERE Technologies** from the drop-down.

 1. Select **Connect to HERE Technologies** to confirm the selection.